psrc/soundcast/docs/docs/index.md

-# Soundcast
+# Soundcast User's Guide

-PSRC's Activity-Based Travel Model

-## Overview

-Soundcast is a collection of statistical models used by the Puget Sound Regional Council to forecast regional travel around the Puget Sound area of Washington state.
-The model includes several different components to estimate details of travel choices over time.
-This User's Guide focuses on practical steps to implement Soundcast, but more technical details are available from [PSRC's website](http://www.psrc.org/assets/11924/SoundCastDesign2014.pdf)

-## Model Structure

 The Soundcast model package includes all estimated and calibrated demand models and scripts to assign demand onto road and transit networks.
 Soundcast's demand models were developed as part of the DaySim activity model framework by consultants [RSG](http://www.rsginc.com/).
 As shown in the figure below, the demand models process land use, demographics, and network inputs to produce trip tables by user class and time of day.
-These trips (i.e., 'demand') are then assigned to travel networks using INRO's Emme software.
+These trips (i.e., 'demand') are then assigned to travel networks using [INRO's Emme software](http://www.inrosoftware.com/).
 If network assignment hasn't yet reached equilibrium, cost and time skims are sent back to the DaySim demand models to produce trip tables that incorporate network conditions from the latest model iteration.
 Upon convergence (specified as a configurable parameter) the model estimation will conclude and produce summary reports.

 ![Soundcast flow diagram](http://i61.tinypic.com/2u5xjwn.jpg)